NREL/Wattile/tests/fixtures/README.md

 - `data_dir`: *str*

-    directory containing the data config and csv
+    Directory containing the data configuration file and timeseries data in csv.

-- `data_config`: *TBD*
+- `data_config`: *str*

-    name of the data configuration file located in `data_dir` (e.g., `Synthetic Site Config.json`)
+    Name of the data configuration file located under `data_dir` (e.g., `Synthetic Site Config.json`).

 - `start_time`: *str*

-    start of date and time in ISO format (e.g., `2018-01-01T00:00:00-07:00`)
+    Start of date and time in ISO (International Organization for Standardization) format (e.g., `2018-01-01T00:00:00-07:00`).
+Data before this date and time is dropped before data processing.

 - `end_time`: *str*

-    end of date and time in ISO format (e.g., `2022-01-01T00:00:00-07:00`)
+    End of date and time in ISO format (e.g., `2022-01-01T00:00:00-07:00`).
+Data after this date and time is dropped before data processing.

 - `predictor_columns`: *List[str]*

-    pre-defined predictor variables
+    List of pre-defined predictor variable names from the input data.
+Only variables listed in this list are passed to the data processing.
+If it is an empty list, all predictor variables are passed to the data processing.

 - `target_var`: *str*

-    column name and target variable in the input data that model will predict
+    Column name and target variable in the input data that model will predict.

 ### data processing: *dict*